Fetishism

 History & origins

-Few sexual terms have travelled as far from their origin as fetish, and its lineage runs from anthropology through nineteenth-century neurology into modern diagnostic manuals.
+Few sexual terms have travelled as far from their origin as fetish, and its lineage runs from anthropology through nineteenth-century neurology into the modern diagnostic manuals.

 From sacred object to erotic concept